 - Best practice for off-site job names is to avoid special characters and utilize underscores to separate words in the job's name (e.g “bobsprinting_probax_offsite”.

-- For customers using a backup job to send over a local job's data to maintain the same nomenclature style:
+- For customers using a backup job to send over a local job's data, please maintain the same nomenclature and style:

 - Local job name example: "bobsprintingDC_local_job"

 - Cloud job name example: "bobsprintingDC_offsite_job"